blutz/ninteen-thirty-four/wp-content/plugins/redirection/readme.txt

 - Login status - redirect only if the user is logged in or logged out
 - Browser - redirect if the user is using a certain browser
 - Referrer - redirect if the user visited the link from another page
+- Cookies - redirect if a particular cookie is set
+- HTTP headers - redirect based on a HTTP header
+- Custom filter - redirect based on your own WordPress filter

 = Full logging =

 A configurable logging option allows to view all redirects occurring on your site, including information about the visitor, the browser used, and the referrer.
 A 'hit' count is maintained for each redirect so you can see if a URL is being used.

 Logs can be exported for external viewing, and can be searched and filtered for more detailed investigation.

+Display geographic information about an IP address, as well as a full user agent information, to try and understand who the visitor is.

 = Track 404 errors =